Salon at La Foce

 What this is

-Twelve rooms.
+Twelve suites.
 Ten nights.
 Shared meals, long afternoons, unhurried conversation, and space for whatever you are in the middle of making or thinking through.

 The days will be lightly structured — salon conversations, optional painting, optional excursions into the valley — and deliberately unscheduled.
 We will not fill every hour.
 That is the point.